Curt Beck: An Extraordinary Mentor

 We later became friends.
 I visited his home, and like the good chemist that he was, he taught me how to make apple brandy from freshly picked apples.
 Last week Vassar had a memorial gathering for Professor Curt Beck, the distinguished researcher.
 Colleagues from all over the country attended, including one of the curators of the Smithsonian who paid homage to Mr. Beck's contributions to amber research and the study of evolution.

-But, I remembered a man of great humanity, who took time away from his important work to offer solace and companionship to a young student.
+But, I remember a man of great humanity, who took time away from his important work to offer solace and companionship to a young student.

-- I remember a man who knew what was important, and I will never forget it.
+- I remember a man who knew what was important, and will never forget.

 May Curt Beck's memory be a blessing.